 Certainly some good things would happen.
 The pace of improvement in society would likely increase, for instance, with many more smart, capable, people solving the world’s challenges.

 The biggest negative change might be that the rest of us feel a little left behind or bewildered by all the new progress and areas of research, if we didn’t similarly have our intelligence increased.
 This boils down to a question of whether you think we should value overall growth in society, or one’s relative place in it, more highly.
 Each person should answer this for themselves (I don’t think there is one right answer).

 So it could be a mixed outcome, or very good, depending on your perspective.
+I personally think it would be good to have more smart people in the world.
 (Side note: this is a great short story about what it might feel like as society begins to advance.)